MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Do not use third-party NVAs in Azure to encrypt traffic over ExpressRoute Private Peering without first validating native Azure capabilities as depicted in flows *B* and *C* above.

-## 9. Planning for Traffic Inspection
+## 9. Planning for traffic inspection

-In many industries customers require that traffic in Azure, particularly inbound and outbound internet traffic, is mirrored to a network packet collector for deep inspection and analysis.
-This section therefor explores key considerations and recommended approaches for mirroring or tapping traffic within Azure Virtual Networks.
+In many industries, customers require that traffic in Azure--particularly, inbound and outbound internet traffic--mirrors a network packet collector for deep inspection and analysis.
+This section explores key considerations and recommended approaches for mirroring or tapping traffic within Azure Virtual Networks.

-***Design Considerations***
+***Design considerations***

 - The Azure Virtual Network TAP (VTAP) preview is not currently available, and there is no ETA to resume its availability.

-- Network Watcher packet captures are limited to a maximum period of 5 hours.
+- Network Watcher packet captures are limited to a maximum period of five hours.

-***Design Recommendations***
+***Design recommendations***

 - Use Network Watcher packet capture despite the limited capture window.

 - Evaluate if NSG Flow Logs v2 provide the level of detail required.

-- Use 3^rd^ party solutions, such as Gigamon, for scenarios where sustained deep packet inspection is required.
+- Use third-party solutions such as Gigamon for scenarios where sustained deep-packet inspection is required.

 <!-- -->

 - Do not block Azure deployments just because VTAP is unavailable.

 - Do not develop a custom solution to mirror traffic.
-While this might be acceptable for small scale scenarios, this approach is not encouraged at scale due to complexity and supportability issues which may arise.
+While this might be acceptable for small scale scenarios, this approach is not encouraged at scale due to complexity and supportability issues that may arise.

 ## Next steps